Affiliate links on Android Authority may earn us a commission. Learn more.

 Press Enter to begin the installation.
 You’ll see the PowerShell say Performing Streamed Install, followed by a Success message.

 The app is now installed and should now show up in the Start menu.

 What Android apps can you get on Windows 11?

 With the sideloading method, it’s more or less the same issue.
-You will not be able to install apps that require Google Services, or have split installation files with .APKM extension.
-However, you can install a lot more than 50 apps this way, provided you can find the APK file.
+You will not be able to install apps that require Google Services or have split installation files with an APKM extension.
+However, you can install more than 50 apps this way, provided you can find the APK file.

 Benefits of running Android apps on Windows 11